Distal radius fracture

 Smooth out the splinting material using your palms rather than your fingertips to conform to the contour of the arm to fill in the interstices in the material.

-Maintain the wrist at 10 to 20° extension and the elbow at 90° flexion until the splinting material hardens.
+Maintain the wrist in neutral position, which is extension at about 10 to 20° and the elbow at 90° flexion until the splinting material hardens.